-*LOOK UP* Consulting resort-based specialist heritage photographer and social historian, Juliette W Gregson remembers those words spoken to her many years ago by her mother Kath Gregson as you never know what delights lie up above you and of course down below your feet!
+*LOOK UP* words spoken to Juliette many years ago by her mother Kath Gregson.
+You never know what delights lie up above you, and of course down below your feet!
+Juliette explains:

-I have always had an interest in the history of the town, my late granddad used to work for Blackpool Pleasure Beach and I was taken down by him to met the staff and watch what went on behind the scenes and of course watch the changing face of the park as new rides were built and constructed.
-He used to repair the track on the ghost train from time to time and bore testimony to the rumours that ‘Cloggy’ the former ride operator could still be heard.
+“I’ve always had an interest in the history of the town.
+My late granddad used to work for Blackpool Pleasure Beach and he took me there to meet the staff and watch what went on behind the scenes.
+Of course I also watched the changing face of the park as new rides were built and constructed.
+He used to repair the track on the ghost train from time to time and bore testimony to the rumours that ‘Cloggy’ the former ride operator could still be heard…

 Join Blackpool’s Past

-If you’re interested in the history of Blackpool you can join in the conversation by submitting a request to join the Blackpool’s Past Facebook group here.
+Interested in the history of Blackpool?
+Join the Blackpool’s Past Facebook group here.

 While you’re here…

 Have a look at the homepage of the Live Blackpool website for more of the latest updates.

 Love the Fylde Coast?
 Sign up for your weekly email newsletter.
 Packed full of interesting things it arrives in your inbox all 52 weeks of the year.